 This isn’t an exciting destination by any stretch but is worth the visit if you’re wandering around Bohol with nothing else better to do.

 This attraction doesn’t take much time to see – once you’ve seen one, you’ve seen all of them.
 There are many cool places to snap selfies and overlooks to take fantastic panoramas.

 In 2013, a massive 7.2 magnitude earthquake struck the Philippines.
-There is still damage left over from this earthquake.
-Signs, awnings and cracked cement all dot the path up to the summit of the Chocolate Hills park area.
-Bohol had visible and numerous signs of earthquake damage some 3 years after the earthquake.
+There is still damage leftover from this earthquake.
+Signs, awnings, and cracked cement all dot the path up to the summit of the park area.